MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

 ---
-    title: How to: Report Trade with Customers and Vendors in Blacklist Countries-Regions | Microsoft Docs
+    title: How to Report Trade with Customers and Vendors in Blacklist Countries-Regions | Microsoft Docs
     description: You must submit a periodic report of transactions with customers and vendors in certain countries/regions that the Italian government has identified in a blacklist.
 The blacklist communication report must be submitted to the Italian Revenue Agency to help prevent VAT fraud.
 Transactions that are subject to blacklist reporting include the following:
     services: project-madeira
     documentationcenter: ''